apptentive/apptentive-ios/README.md

 The Apptentive iOS SDK is available via [CocoaPods](http://cocoapods.org/), a dependency manager for Objective-C.

-Please follow our [CocoaPods installation guide]() to use Apptentive via CocoaPods.
+Please see the Apptentive [CocoaPods installation guide](docs/project_setup_cocoapods.md) to integrate Apptentive via CocoaPods.

 ### Install as an Xcode subproject

 The Apptentive iOS SDK can also be installed manually as an Xcode subproject.

-Please follow our [Xcode Project setup guide]() to install Apptentive manually as an Xcode subproject or git submodule.
+Please see the Apptentive [Xcode project setup guide](docs/project_setup_source.md) to install Apptentive manually as an Xcode subproject or git submodule.

 ### Start using Apptentive